tugra-alp/Data-Science-Projects_1/README.md

    **R2 of Tuned Model:** 0.902

 ## [Project 2: Celebrity Face Recognition (End-to-End) : Image Classification with SVM](https://github.com/tugra-alp/Data-Science-Projects/tree/main/Project2-Celebrity%20Face%20Recognition)
 In this machine learning project, I classify celebrity personalities.
 I restrict classification to only 5 people.
-This project includes from data collection(**Image Scrapping**) to Deployment on AWS.
+This project includes from data collection**(Image Scrapping)** to Deployment on AWS.
+Random Forest, Logistic Regression and Support Vector Machines alogrithm were used for this study, and GridSearchCV method was used for model selection with tuning parameters.

 **Choosen People:**
 1. Cristiano Ronaldo